Conditional Motional Squeezing of an Optomechanical Oscillator Approaching the Quantum Regime: Measurement-Based Preparation of a Squeezed Mechanical State

-The third term on the right-hand side of Eqn.~\ref{eq:HLeqY} encodes the mechanical displacement $\hat{q}$ to the optical field.
-Extracting this information through optical detection refines the estimation of $\hat{q}$, therefore decreases the uncertainty $\delta\hat{q}$ at a rate of $\Gamma_\mathrm{meas}$, as shown in Fig.~\ref{fig:intuition}(b). $\Gamma_\mathrm{meas}$ is proportional to $n_\mathrm{cav}$, $\eta$, and $1/\kappa$, with $\eta$ the detection efficiency.
+The third term on the right-hand side of Eqn.~\ref{eq:HLeqY} encodes the mechanical displacement $\hat{q}$ into the optical field.
+Extracting this information via optical detection improves the estimation of $\hat{q}$ and thereby decreases the uncertainty $\delta\hat{q}$ at a rate of $\Gamma_\mathrm{meas}$, as shown in Fig.~\ref{fig:intuition}(b). $\Gamma_\mathrm{meas}$ is proportional to $n_\mathrm{cav}$, $\eta$, and $1/\kappa$, with $\eta$ the detection efficiency.
 At the same time, the second term on the right-hand side of Eq.~\ref{eq:HLeqp} is the back-action noise, which directly couples only to the momentum quadrature at a rate of $\Gamma_\mathrm{ba}$.
 Similarly, the thermal force noise couples directly to the momentum quadrature at a rate of $\Gamma_\mathrm{th}=\Gamma_\mathrm{m}n_\mathrm{th}$ with $n_\mathrm{th}$ the thermal phonon occupancy of the environment.
-These two noises tend to increase uncertainty in $\delta\hat{p}$, as shown in Fig.~\ref{fig:intuition}(b).
-The three rates have the tendency of squeezing the mechanical state naturally.
-However, the quadrature rotation represented by Eq.~\ref{eq:HLeqq} indirectly couples the back-action noise and the thermal force noise to $\hat{q}$, and competes with the process of uncertainty reduction through measurement, as illustrated in Fig.~\ref{fig:intuition}(c).
-For most optomechanical systems, $\Gamma_\mathrm{meas}\ll\Omega_\mathrm{m}$, the quadrature rotation averages away the squeezing from measurement, leaving a circular (non-squeezed) conditional state, as shown in the upper branch of Fig.~\ref{fig:intuition}(c).
+These two noises tend to increase the uncertainty in $\delta\hat{p}$, as shown in Fig.~\ref{fig:intuition}(b). $\Gamma_\mathrm{meas}$, $\Gamma_\mathrm{ba}$ and $\Gamma_\mathrm{th}$ naturally tend to squeeze the mechanical state.
+However, the quadrature rotation described by Eq.~\ref{eq:HLeqq} indirectly couples the back-action noise and thermal force noise to $\hat{q}$, counteracting the uncertainty reduction achieved through measurement, as illustrated in Fig.~\ref{fig:intuition}(c).
+In most optomechanical systems, where $\Gamma_\mathrm{meas}\ll\Omega_\mathrm{m}$, the quadrature rotation averages out the squeezing induced by measurement, resulting in a circular (non-squeezed) conditional state, as shown in the upper branch of Fig.~\ref{fig:intuition}(c).
 If the measurement rate is comparable to or faster than the angular frequency of the mechanical oscillator, i.e. $\Gamma_\mathrm{meas}\gtrsim\Omega_\mathrm{m}$, back-action and thermal noises coupled to $\hat{p}$ are rotated to $\hat{q}$ slower than the reduction of $\delta\hat{q}$ by measurement, and equipartition can be violated.
 Thus the squeezing from measurement is preserved, as shown in the lower branch of Fig.~\ref{fig:intuition}(c).